trofi/trofi.github.io.gen/posts/236-a-rust-bug.md

 warning: 1 warning emitted
 ```

-In this case **g()** is a clearly unused function: it's visibility is
+In this case `g()` is a clearly unused function: it's visibility is
 limited to current module.
-Note that **pg()** is also unused for that
+Note that `pg()` is also unused for that
 specific program.
 It's considered to be used because it's explicitly
 exported for all external modules and crates.
 To minimize a test we can safely assume that nothing should be exported
-outside current crate except maybe **main()** function of the test itself.
+outside current crate except maybe `main()` function of the test itself.

-Thus I came up with a hack: change all "pub " exports to "pub(crate) " exports
+Thus I came up with a hack: change all `pub`exports to `pub(crate)` exports
-with a single sed line:
+with a single `sed` line:

 ```
 $ sed -e 's@pub @pub(crate) @g' -i *.rs
 ```

 That's it!
-The rest comiler will do for us:
+The rest compiler will do for us:

 ```
 $ rustc a.rs